plouc/wiremock-ui/README.md

 ## How to start the UI

-1. Enter the wiremock-ui directory
+1. Use a shell and enter the wiremock-ui directory.
-2. yarn install
+2. Type: yarn install
-3. yarn start
+3. Type: yarn start

 4. The first thing you do is: Add a server (use the adress of a running WireMock Server)